Seahawks fully healthy as they head to Indianapolis; Pete Carroll updates cornerback depth

 But Carroll said Reed has “looked great on the practice field and has done everything that we’ve expected him to do” in solidifying the spot.
 And the only players behind those two are three who have all been acquired since Aug.
 25 — John Reid, Sidney Jones and Blessuan Austin.

-Reid has been with the Seahawks the longest, playing in the final preseason game, and Carroll said he is the readiest to contribute as a result.
-Carroll said of Jones and Austin “there has not been enough time to really call it” that they are ready to play.
+Reid has been with the Seahawks the longest, playing in the final preseason game.
+As a result, Carroll said Reid is the readiest to contribute.
+Carroll said of Jones and Austin, “There has not been enough time to really call it” that they are ready to play.

-That was essentially a statement that for now, Reid, a fourth-round pick of Houston in 2020 who started one game for the Texans last year, is the team’s third cornerback.
+That was essentially a statement that for now, Reid, a fourth-round pick out of Houston in 2020 who started one game for the Texans last year, is the team’s third cornerback.

 Interestingly, Carroll also said that the nickel spot remains an open competition between third-year players Ugo Amadi and Marqiuse Blair.